79tanka/you_tube/README.md

 # you_tube
-## 🎬 Site for searching and watching videos.
+## 🎬 Service for searching and watching videos.
 Analogue of Youtube.

 training project
 ### Сompleted the project: I